KTBC (TV): History

-Early history
+Early years with CBS

 KTBC-TV aired its first television broadcast on Thursday, November 27, 1952, becoming the first television station in Austin and Central Texas.
-Originally housed in a small studio in the Driskill Hotel, the station was originally owned by the Texas Broadcasting Company (from whom the call letters are taken), which was in turn owned by then-Senator and future U.S. President Lyndon B. Johnson and his wife Lady Bird, alongside KTBC radio (590 AM and 93.7 FM).
-Lady Bird Johnson used the money from her family inheritance to purchase KTBC-TV, she remained active with her radio station until she was in her eighties which led her to become the first president's wife to have become a millionaire on her own.
+Originally housed in a small studio in the Driskill Hotel, the station was first owned by the Texas Broadcasting Company (from whom the call letters are taken), which was in turn owned by then-Senator and future U.S. President Lyndon B. Johnson and his wife Lady Bird, alongside KTBC radio (590 AM and 93.7 FM).
+Lady Bird Johnson used the money from her family inheritance to purchase KTBC-TV, and she remained active with her radio station until she was in her eighties, which led her to become the first president's wife to have become a millionaire on her own.
 It carried all four major networks at the time: ABC, CBS, NBC and the now-defunct DuMont Television Network.
 However, it was a primary CBS affiliate.
 In its early history, it carried roughly 65% of CBS's schedule; NBC and ABC roughly split the remaining coverage in half.

 In 1960, the staff of channel 7 produced a film for the Texas Department of Public Safety, entitled Target Austin.
 The 20-minute film presents the scenario of a nuclear missile strike on the outskirts of Austin and follows the storylines of several characters from the CONELRAD broadcast to the announcement that it is safe to emerge from shelter.
 The film takes place in Austin, highlighting several iconic locations in the city, and featured an Austin-based cast and crew: including director Gordon Wilkison (of KTBC), narrator Cactus Pryor (also of KTBC), actress Coleen Hardin, and El Rancho restaurant owner Matt Martinez.

 KTBC-TV benefited from a quirk in the Federal Communications Commission (FCC)'s plan for allocating stations.
 In the early days of broadcast television, there were twelve VHF channels available and 69 UHF channels (later reduced to 55 in 1983).
 The VHF bands were more desirable because they carried longer distances.
 Since there were only twelve VHF channels available, there were limitations as to how closely the stations could be spaced.

 After the FCC's Sixth Report and Order ended the license freeze and opened the UHF band in 1952, it devised a plan for allocating VHF licenses.
 Under this plan, almost all of the country would be able to receive two commercial VHF channels plus one noncommercial channel.
 Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
 Other areas would be designated as "UHF islands" since they were too close to larger cities for VHF service.
 The "2" networks became CBS and NBC, "+1" represented non-commercial educational stations, and "1/2" became ABC (which was the weakest network usually winding up with the UHF allocation where no VHF was available).